AlieksieievYurii/vacuum-cleaner/docs/bluetooth_communication.md

 }
 ```
 Fields:
 * `type` [string] - points which type of a packet it is.
-The value can be `REQUEST` if this is request from client to server, and `RESPONSE` if this is a packet containing response from a server side.
+The value can be `request` if this is request from client to server, and `response` if this is a packet containing response from a server side.
 * `content` [json] - contains the content of request or response.

 ## Packet as Request
 ```
 {
-  "type": "REQUEST",
+  "type": "request",
   "content": {
     "request_name": ...,
     "request_id": ...,